bhnprksh222/Natours/README.md

 - Followed 7-in-1 method.
 - Used @supports in SASS to check working of styles applied.
 - Made a simple way to compile, concat, add prefix, compress and also to run the localhost lively parallel with build process.
-- To make this build process simpler we can to install bunch of npm packages:
+- To make this build process simpler we should to install bunch of npm packages:
     1. autoprefixer
     2. conact
     3. node-sass